Hell Hole Hundred

 Cordesville, United States • 5-7 Jun 2026

-The Hell Hole Hundred is a multi-distance trail event held on the Jericho Horse Trail inside the Francis Marion National Forest near Bethera, South Carolina.
-Distances offered include:
+The Hell Hole Hundred is an ultrarunning event held on the Jericho Horse Trail in the Francis Marion National Forest near Bethera, South Carolina.
+The event offers multiple distances on looped trail courses that use a 16 mile loop and an 18 mile loop; the loop count depends on the chosen event.

 - 100 miles